Tight Bounds on Online Checkpointing Algorithms: Asymptotically Optimal Lower Bounds

-At time $R_{2}$, an additional device is removed from the time period $(0,1]$, hence it must contain an interval of length $\le b\cdot R_{2}$ formed by merging two previous intervals.
-We obtain $b\cdot(k-4+R_{1}+R_{2})\geq1$, since the remaining $k-3$ intervals must include $k-4$ intervals of length $\le b$ and one (additional) interval of length at most $\le b\cdot R_{1}$.
-Note that this claim holds regardless of which device is updated at $R_{2}$, and it holds in particular in case one of the intervals merged at time $R_{2}$ contains the intervals merged at $R_{1}$ (in fact, this case gives the stronger inequality $b\cdot(k-3+R_{2})\geq1$).
+At time $R_{2}$, an additional checkpoint is removed from the time interval $(0,1]$, hence it must contain an subinterval of length $\le b\cdot R_{2}$ formed by merging two previous subintervals.
+We obtain $b\cdot(k-4+R_{1}+R_{2})\geq1$, since the remaining $k-3$ subintervals must include $k-4$ subintervals of length $\le b$ and one (additional) subinterval of length at most $\le b\cdot R_{1}$.
+Note that this claim holds regardless of which checkpoint is updated at $R_{2}$, and it holds in particular in case one of the subintervals merged at time $R_{2}$ contains the subintervals merged at $R_{1}$ (in fact, this case gives the stronger inequality $b\cdot(k-3+R_{2})\geq1$).